 In 2009, Gomez introduced Yxta Cocina Mexicana, in the emerging Industrial District of Downtown Los Angeles and quickly earned acclaim for its inventive menu, artisan cocktails, design and impressive art collection.
 "The food at Yxta is contemplative, with each dish turned out with an eye toward presentation."
 Los Angeles Times April 28, 2011

-Mercado serves as his third installation, which he co-created with long-time friend and revered chef, Jose Acevedo.
+Mercado Santa Monica and Los Angeles serve as his third and fourth installations, which he co-created with long-time friend and revered chef, Jose Acevedo.

 Prior to the re-introduction of El Arco Iris, Gomez spent several years managing and operating some of the most well known restaurants in Orange County and Los Angeles, including Taleo Grill, Houston’s and Innovative Dining Group’s Katana.

 Mercado co-owner and executive chef, Jose Acevedo, began his extensive career training in the kitchens of Wolfgang Puck and the Hillstone Restaurant Group, before taking the helm at Irvine’s Taleo Grill in 2004.
 Hailing from Guanajuato, Mexico, Chef Jose’s early years were spent learning and perfecting the art of his native culture’s cuisine, which over the years, he has transformed into culinary creations that are as much artisan and contemporary as they are a classic homage to his roots.